4awpawz/fusion.ssg.web/src/templates/posts/2023-08-22-what-is-coming-in-the-next-release.md

     categories: "release,v1",
 }
 ---
-In our pursuit to provide you with the best tools for creating resilient static HTML documents and web sites, the next release of fusion.ssg will feature numerous enhancements (please see below for details).
+In our pursuit to provide you with the best tools for creating resilient static HTML documents and websites, the next release of fusion.ssg will feature numerous enhancements (please see below for details).
 <!-- end -->
 We are so thrilled to see fusion.ssg being adopted by creators from all over the world ❤️.